 - Additional Information

-Follow the instructions below to successfully configure/capture a remote signature:
+Follow the instructions below to successfully configure the software to send a remote signature via email:

 Configuring the Software